Last Updated on October 15, 2021 by Celeste

 Tourists may flock to Greece during the summer months in search of sun, sea, and islands but autumn is actually a great time to spend in Greece.
 Here are my 7 favorite reasons to travel to Greece in Autumn!

 1 The colours

-With so many wooded areas of outstanding natural beauty to be found in Greece you are never too far from those stunning Autumn colours.
-North Greece and the Peloponnese, there are so many places to see nature’s display.
+With so many wooded areas of outstanding natural beauty to be found in Greece, you are never too far from those stunning Autumn colors.
+In North Greece and the Peloponnese, there are so many places to see nature’s display.
 We love going to Pelion in autumn because of its hiking trails and picturesque villages with romantic squares and fields of apples.
 Read more about Pelion with kids here.
-Even Athens has its own share of beautiful coloured parks where kids can enjoy autumn leaves.
+Even Athens has its own share of beautiful colored parks where kids can enjoy autumn leaves.

 2 The chestnuts